 Cheapest pay as you go prepaid card Comparison

-O2 in the United Kingdom is considered to be one of the leading service provider of telecommunications and broadband in the state.
-This was previously known as BT Cell net and in the year 2006 it was acquired by Telefonica and Telefónica Europe, its subsidiary.
+O2 in the United Kingdom considered one of the leading service providers of telecommunications and broadband in the state.
+This previously known as BT Cell net and in the year 2006.
+And acquired by Telefonica and Telefónica Europe, its subsidiary.

-It was in the year 2009 on 15 th July that O2 entered the field of financial industries with the commencement of O2 pay as you go prepaid card.
+It was in the year 2009 on 15th July that O2 entered the field of financial industries with the commencement of O2 pay as you go prepaid card.
 This was the first step towards implementation of financial services in the mobile phone.
-Some of the future plans include developing NFC or Near Field Communication technology in the cell phones in UK.
+Some of the future plans include developing NFC or Near Field Communication technology in the cell phones in the UK.
 The NFC technology was ready and it was waiting for support from handset manufacturers and the large retailers before emerging in the market.